 We distribute a school directory in October of each school year.
 All parents/students who have agreed to be in the directory will be listed unless an objection is on file.
-The directory is to be used for social or child related purposes in relationship with FMS.
-The directory may not be used for solicitation of any kind.
+The directory is to be used for social or child-related purposes in relation to FMS.
+It may not be used for solicitation of any kind.